 Trends Government Contractors Should Watch During the Biden-Harris Administration

-When President-elect Joe Biden takes the stage today and recites the oath of office, he’ll become the 46th president of the United States.
+When President-elect Joe Biden took the stage in January and recited the oath of office, he became the 46th president of the United States.
 With the inauguration comes not only a new president and vice president, but a new administration.
 This means that policy priorities and spending habits may change, and as a result, so will the government marketplace.

 While some experts say government contracting funding won’t change much during the Biden-Harris Administration, there will still be inevitable changes in the procurement habits of government agencies.
-Let’s dig deeper into what trends we could see over the next 4 years.
+Let’s take a look at what we've seen so far during Biden's first 2 months in office.

 The economy really took a hit with the COVID-19 pandemic.
-To help rebuild the economy, the Biden-Harris Administration wants to provide local, state, and tribal governments with financial aid so essential groups like educators and firefighters have access to critical resources.
-The Biden-Harris Administration also wants to give main street businesses and entrepreneurs a “comeback package.”
+To help rebuild the economy, the Biden-Harris Administration wants to provide federal, local, state, and tribal governments with financial aid so they all can have access to critical resources.

 This means that through Cooperative and Disaster Purchasing, as well as other state and local contract vehicles, government agencies and educational institutions will have more funds to procure solutions from government contractors to help them continue their work and fight the pandemic.

-The Biden-Harris Administration’s plan to fight the climate crisis includes buzzwords like infrastructure and innovation.
+The Biden-Harris Administration’s actions to fight the climate crisis includes buzzwords like infrastructure, jobs, and innovation.
 These are key words in the government marketplace because they could mean an increase in new industries which will require more products and labor from government contractors.

 As a government contractor, you should keep an eye on contract opportunities including Requests for Information (RFIs), Request for Proposals (RFPs) and Request for Quotes (RFQs) in the auto, transportation, energy, and agriculture sectors.